xiyaowong/coc-sumneko-lua/settings.md

 - type: `boolean`
 - default: `true`
 - description:    Show type hints at the parameter of the function.
+## `Lua.hint.semicolon`
+- type: `string`
+- default: `SameLine`
+- description:    If there is no semicolon at the end of the statement, display a virtual semicolon.
 ## `Lua.hint.setType`
 - type: `boolean`
 - default: `false`